Lucrotech/data_analyst_test/README.md

 - **`20241124_Swift_Loan_Data_Review_rev1.pdf`**: A PDF presentation providing an overview of the data analysis findings and recommendations.

 ### 4. `processed_data`
-This folder holds the cleaned and processed datasets, ready for analysis.
+This folder holds the cleaned and processed datasets, ready for analysis locally and in the related AWS S3 bucket.
+Due to the size they were excluded from the GitHub repo (see gitignore for exclusions).

 - **`cleaned_borrowers.csv`**: A CSV file containing cleaned borrower data.
 - **`cleaned_loans.csv`**: A CSV file with cleaned loan information.
 - **`cleaned_payments.csv`**: A CSV file of processed payment records.

 ### 5. `raw_data`
-This directory contains the original, unprocessed data files.
+This directory contains the original, unprocessed data files locally and in the related AWS S3 bucket.
+Due to the size they were excluded from the GitHub repo (see gitignore for exclusions).

 - **`borrowers.csv`**: The raw borrower dataset.
 - **`loans.csv`**: The initial loan data file.